 Who is the greatest baseball player to wear a NY Yankee uniform?

-For this analysis, I will be looking at 4 of the greatest Yankees that played between 1914 and 1968; 1) Babe Ruth, 2) Lou Gehrig, 3) Joe Dimaggio, and 4) Mickey Mantle.
+For this analysis, I will look at 4 of the greatest Yankees that played between 1914 and 1968: 1) Babe Ruth, 2) Lou Gehrig, 3) Joe Dimaggio, and 4) Mickey Mantle.

 The data was acquired using the Lahman database.
-This database contains pitching, hitting, and fielding statistics for Major League Baseball from 1871 through the present, and was created by Sean Lahman, who pioneered the effort to make baseball statistics freely available to the general public.
-The dataset contains approximately 24 different files (or tables if you will) and is a great resource for anyone wanting to start creating baseball metrics.
+This database contains pitching, hitting, and fielding statistics for Major League Baseball from 1871 through the present and was created by Sean Lahman, who pioneered the effort to make baseball statistics freely available to the general public.
+The dataset contains approximately 24 files (or tables, if you will) and is an excellent resource for anyone wanting to start creating baseball metrics.

 To compare each player, I overlay the data by their age and compare their cumulative totals.